College & Career

 The ASVAB is a timed multi-aptitude test, which is given at over 14,000 schools and Military Entrance Processing Stations (MEPS) nationwide and is developed and maintained by the Department of Defense.

-Start now by clicking on the image below to take the practice ASVAB tests.
+Interested?
+Take the ASVAB practice tests.
 These tests will give you an idea of how you'll score, and identify areas that need improvement.
-Then use our suggested resources and ASVAB study guides to learn how to prepare for the ASVAB test.
+Then use the suggested resources and ASVAB study guides to learn how to prepare for the ASVAB test.

 Joining the military is a great after high school experience.
 This can come in the form of enlisting directly after high school or committing to the military and receiving financial help with college.
 Either enlistment is an honor for any Holland High School graduate.
 For additional information, please contact the military office below.